SZapperi/gefenol-school/README.md

 # Hands-on activity for the XI GEFENOL summer school
 Course by Caterina A. M. La Porta and Stefano Zapperi

-In this hands-on activity is based on a tutorial showing the basic functionality of `GEO2pandas`.

-`GEO2pandas` is a python package written by Francesc Font-Clos to retrieve data and metadata from the [Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo/) into `pandas.DataFrame` objects.
+This hands-on activity shows the basic functionality of `GEO2pandas`, a python package written by Francesc Font-Clos to retrieve data and metadata from the [Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo/) into `pandas.DataFrame` objects.